Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

-The twisted covariant derivative will be essential for the theory we aim to develop.
-As evidence for this, we have the {\it non--commutative geometrical} version of the second Bianchi identity:

-The proof of the last equation is a straightforward calculation that holds for every qpc; there is no need to assume any additional condition on $\omega$, as the reader can verify in Proposition 4.9 of reference \cite{micho2}.
-When $\omega$ is regular, $S^{\omega}=0$ and if $\omega$ is multiplicative, $\langle \omega,\langle \omega,\omega\rangle\rangle-\langle\langle \omega,\omega\rangle,\omega\rangle=0$ (\cite{micho2}); so if $\omega$ is both regular and multiplicative (for example, for a qpc that comes form the {\it dualization} of a {\it classical} principal connection), we get the ({\it dualization} of the) second Bianchi identity of differential geometry:

 \begin{Remark} From this point onward until the end of the paper, we shall restrict our attention exclusively to qpb's for which the quantum base space $(B,\cdot,\mathbbm{1},\ast)$ is stable under functional calculus \cite{con}.
-According to Appendix B of reference \cite{micho3}, in this case, for every $\delta^V$ $\in$ $\T$ there exists a set for some $d_{V}$ $\in$ $\N$ such that
+According to Appendix B of reference \cite{micho3}, in this case, for every $\delta^V$ $\in$ $\T$ there exists a set